999999999to1/ProfilePage/README.md

 - SwiftUI declarative layout for quickly building content views
 - UIKit-based scroll control to implement header expansion and paging animations
-- Multi-image browsing, horizontal paging, and vertical scroll synchronization
+- Horizontal paging, and vertical scroll synchronization
 - Strives to keep the component reusable and easily extendable

 ---